 “Hereditary,” opening June 8, is the apotheosis of this trend, a visually ambitious and ruthlessly disturbing supernatural story that is also an intricate meditation on mourning.
 It begins with a family late for the funeral of its matriarch.
 Everyone appears dry-eyed if not indifferent about the passing, the first sign something is off.
 After delivering a halfhearted eulogy for her mother, Annie asks her husband (played with grave unease by Gabriel Byrne): “Should I be sadder?”

 Something seems inexorable about the miseries that befall this family.
 Annie is an artist who creates tableaux in miniature houses, which the camera lingers on, at one point segueing seamlessly into a scene of the real house.
 The implication is clear: These people are minor players in a drama they have little control over.
 Children are familiar with this kind of helplessness, but this movie suggests that adults have just as little agency, and works on the fear that has set off so many midlife crises: the sense you are turning into your parents.

 And That’s Enough of That

-Thanks to Elf for sharing some reviews with me! heart
+As always, thanks to Elf for sharing some of these reviews with me! heart